jeremytammik/tbc/a/1696_bim360_issues_api.md

 on [Forge Design Automation for Revit](http://thebuildingcoder.typepad.com/blog/2018/10/forge-design-automation-for-revit.html) at the Forge DevCon conference.

-Therefore, I will just share the BIM 360 slides (just the text, with most images missing) here now:
+Therefore, I will only share the BIM 360 slides (just the text, with most images missing) here now:

 - [Overview](#3)
     - [Four types of issues](#4)